johngraham660/virtua-imagebuilder-automation/README.md

   * Image pipelines

 ### AWS CodeBuild
-CodeBuild provides the Continous Integration component of our pipeline, it is responsible for pulling in out source code and performing the validation steps that are described in the buildspec files.
+CodeBuild provides the Continous Integration component of our pipeline, it is responsible for pulling in our source code and performing the validation steps that are described in the buildspec files.

 ### AWS CodePipeline
 In addition to CodeBuild, we are using CodePipeline to validates the CloudFormation templates and push them to our S3 bucket.
-The pipeline calls the corresponding CodeBuild project to validate each template, then deploys the valid CloudFormation templates to S3.
+The pipeline calls the corresponding CodeBuild project to validate each template, then deploys the validated CloudFormation templates to S3.

-### New section